bartoszkordek/CovidTracker/README.md

 # CovidTracker
 Project of Covid Tracker system based on microservice architecture

+Project was built and tested using Java 11.

 ## Steps to run
 (for Windows substitute `./gradlew` with `gradlew.bat`)